-Having spent 4 years studying inside Intramuros back in college, I asked myself why the hell I did not become a foodie when I was always few sprints away from overrated and underrated kainans of Manila?
+Having spent 4 years studying inside Intramuros back in college, I asked myself why the hell I did not become a foodie when I was always a few sprints away from overrated and underrated kainans of Manila?

 Well, that’s one of the maaaany regrets of my teenage years but I am making up with self now.

 And so fast forward one day of February, me and my coffee friends went to Binondo: the world’s oldest Chinatown.
 Damn.
 This food crawl is also pretty much a walk down in history too.
 Very interesting!
-To give you a little background, this historical chinatown was established in 1594 by Chinese traders back in the old days of the Philippines.
-And knowing that Chinese Mandarin is still being well spoken by the Filipino-Chinese residents of Binondo today amazes me.
+To give you a little background, this historical Chinatown was established in 1594 by Chinese traders back in the old days of the Philippines.
+And knowing that Chinese Mandarin is still being spoken well by the Filipino-Chinese residents of Binondo today amazes me.

 Coming from Lucky Chinatown Mall where we parked, our first stop was Salazar Bakery in Ongpin Street.
 First opened in 1947, this bakery is still a busy shop today.
 For starters, we had Hopia and Tikoy.
 But what aroused my palates was the Tikoy with Peanuts.
-I swear i thought it was weird at first but it got interestingly weird.
+I swear I thought it was weird at first but it got interestingly weird.
 And maybe interestingly good.
 I hella love the taste of Sago’t Gulaman and this tikoy is so insane it’s almost the same!
 Compliments well with the salty dry peanut filling.
 Love at first bite.

 Shanghai Fried Siopao